-Fish Pop-eye in itself is not a disease but is more a symptom of an underlying infection.
+Fish Pop-eye is not a disease but is more a symptom of an underlying infection.
 The fish eye bulges out in this manner because of fluid build up, either behind the eye or in the eye itself.
 The first signs you will notice is that one or even both eyes are starting to bulge.

 The bulging eye may have a thin layer of 'skin' around it, this is a tough tissue that covers the eye keeping it in the socket and as the eye bulges it stretches the 'skin' with it.
 The fish may also get less active and show no interest in food.
 Fungus infections can show up afterwards.

 If this disease is not detected soon after it is caught the fish can lose one or both of its eyes and its eye sight.
 Any impact the eye might be subjected to generally as a result of fighting, can cause this.
 If its one eye chances are it's injury, if its both then it is possibly a bacterial infection.
 Bad water quality is a common reason enough to be the cause.
-High nitrAtes/nitrItes, ammonia, metal or plastic poisoning can be the reason too.
+High nitrates/nitrites, ammonia, metal or plastic poisoning can be the reason too.
 Unsuitable salinity can also be the cause.

 Super saturation occurs whenever the pressure of a gas in the water is higher than the pressure of the same gas in the surrounding atmosphere, whereby the difference in gas pressures causes the gas to get pulled too quickly out of the fish's bloodstream, leaving behind gas bubbles.
 The other symptoms of this are the appearance of bubbles under the fish's skin.
 It's caused by excess oxygen in the water, particularly from filters that blow air directly from outside to inside the tank, and from pressurized tap water that did not get mixed.

 Pop-Eye TreatmentThe affected fish should be immediately taken out to be separately treated.
 It is difficult to specify a specific treatment unless the main cause is definitely known.
-Large daily water changes should help, if not Epsom salts has been used with good results to draw the fluid out.
-One tablespoon per 5 gallons of water for at least three days, longer if necessary.
-Epsom salts isn't really salt (sodium chloride) it is Magnesium Sulfate.
+Large daily water changes should help, if not Epsom salts have been used with good results to draw the fluid out.
+One tablespoon per 5 gallons of water for at least three days.
+Longer if necessary.
+Epsom salt isn't really salt (sodium chloride) it is Magnesium Sulfate.
 If water quality is the problem, a 50 percent water change must be made as soon as possible.

 - Fish Lore Forum members: Carol and Laure Anne